 This is both a Word of the Day and a figure of speech.
 (Double word score?)
 Definition: Repeating a word (or phrase) for emphasis.
 (Usually 3 times.)
 For example, if you asked me what I did over Christmas, I might say: Eat and drink, eat and drink, eat and drink.
 At which point, you might [...]

 Definition: Smelling like bugs.
-(Or, the actual noun for bug secretions…) Cimicine is one of those descriptive words.
-It lends itself well to erudite-sounding insults.
+(Or, the actual noun for bug secretions…) Cimicine is one of those wonderfully specific descriptive words that lends itself well to erudite-sounding insults.
 The pie was cold, and the salad was warm.
-The meal was served with a weak, cimicine cocktail, which made me wish I’d kept my 16 dollars and instead just [...]
+The meal was served with a weak, cimicine cocktail, which made me wish I’d kept my 16 dollars and [...]